-Where a Shareholder is resident (or ordinarily resident) in Ireland for Irish tax purposes and falls within any of the categories listed in section 739D(6) TCA (each an "Exempt Irish Investor"), the Trust will not deduct Irish tax in respect of the Exempt Irish Investor's Shares once the declaration set out in the Original Account Agreement accompanying this Prospectus has been received by the Trust confirming the Exempt Irish Investor's exempt status.
-If this declaration is not received by the Trust in respect of an Exempt Irish Investor, the Trust will deduct Irish tax in respect of the Exempt Irish Investor's Shares as if the Exempt Irish Investor was a non-exempt Irish resident Shareholder (see below).
-A Shareholder will generally have no entitlement to recover such Irish tax, unless the Shareholder is a company within the charge to Irish corporation tax and in certain other limited circumstances.
+Where a Shareholder is resident (or ordinarily resident) in Ireland for Irish tax purposes and falls within any of the categories listed in section 739D(6) TCA 1997 (see below), the Trust will not deduct Irish tax in respect of the Shareholder's Shares once a Relevant Declaration has been received by the Trust confirming the Shareholder's exempt status.

-The categories listed in section 739D(6) TCA can be summarised as follows:
+The categories listed in section 739D(6) TCA 1997 can be summarised as follows:

-- 1. Pension schemes (within the meaning of section 774, section 784 or section 785 TCA). - 2.
-Companies carrying on life assurance business (within the meaning of section 706 TCA). - Investment undertakings (within the meaning of section 739B TCA). - Special investment schemes (within the meaning of section 737 TCA).

-- 5. Unauthorised unit trust schemes (to which section 731(5)(a) TCA applies). - 6.
-Charities (being a person referred to in section 739D(6)(f)(i) TCA). - 7.
-Qualifying managing companies (within the meaning of section 734(1) TCA). - 8.
-Qualifying fund and savings managers (being a person referred to in section 739D(6)(h) TCA). - 9.
-Personal Retirement Savings Account (PRSA) administrators (being a person referred to in section 739D(6)(i) TCA). - 10.
-Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997). - 11.
-Irish Resident companies (being a company within the meaning of section 739D(6)(k)(I) TCA) investing in money market funds. - 12.
-The National Asset Management Agency. - 13.
-The National Pensions Reserve Fund Commission or a Commission investment vehicle. - 14.
-Qualifying companies (within the meaning of section 110 TCA). - 15.
-Any other person resident or ordinarily resident in Ireland who is permitted (whether by legislation or by the practice or concession of the Irish Revenue Commissioners) to hold Shares in the Trust without requiring the Trust to deduct or account for Irish tax.
+- 1. Pension schemes (within the meaning of section 774, section 784 or section 785 TCA 1997). - 2.
+Companies carrying on life assurance business (within the meaning of section 706 TCA 1997). - Investment undertakings (within the meaning of section 739B TCA 1997). - 4.
+Investment limited partnerships (within the meaning of section 739J TCA 1997). - Special investment schemes (within the meaning of section 737 TCA 1997). - 6.
+Unauthorised unit trust schemes (to which section 731(5)(a) TCA 1997 applies). - 7.
+Charities (within the meaning of section 739D(6)(f)(i) TCA 1997). - 8.
+Qualifying managing companies (within the meaning of section 734(1) TCA 1997). - 9.
+Specified companies (within the meaning of section 734(1) TCA 1997). - 10.
+Qualifying fund and savings managers (within the meaning of section 739D(6)(h) TCA 1997). - 11.
+Personal Retirement Savings Account (PRSA) administrators (within the meaning of section 739D(6)(i) TCA 1997). - 12.
+Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997). - 13.
+The National Asset Management Agency. - 14.
+The National Treasury Management Agency or a Fund Investment Vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or Ireland acting through the National Treasury Management Agency. - 15.
+The Motor Insurers' Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurers Insolvency Compensation Fund under the Insurance Act 1964 (amended by the Insurance (Amendment) Act 2018) - 16.
+Qualifying companies (within the meaning of section 110 TCA 1997). - 17.
+Any other person resident in Ireland who is permitted (whether by legislation or by the express concession of the Irish Revenue Commissioners) to hold Shares in the Trust without requiring the Trust to deduct or account for Irish tax.

-Exempt Irish Investors who claim exempt status will be obliged to account for any Irish tax due in respect of Shares on a self-assessment basis.
+Irish resident Shareholders who claim exempt status will be obliged to account for any Irish tax due in respect of Shares on a self-assessment basis.